Bella Bautista: Pageants

 In January 2025, Bautista competed in Miss International Queen USA, a pageant for transgender women.

 She won the title of Miss Buckhead USA 2025, a regional pageant in Georgia under the Miss USA organization.
 In 2025, she became the first openly transgender woman to compete in the Miss Georgia USA pageant.
 In March 2025, Bautista withdrew from the Miss Georgia USA pageant and relinquished her title as Miss Buckhead USA 2025.
 In a statement she released on March 17, 2025, Bautista said she withdrew from the competition due to her personal values and mission for inclusivity and anti-discrimination did not align with the pageant's actions and affiliations.

 In May 2025, she competed in the Miss and Mister Supranational USA pageant, representing Tennessee.

+Politics

+In 2026, Bautista ran uncontested in the Democratic primary for district 14 of the Georgia House of Representatives election, becoming the first openly transgender woman to win a primary in the state.